simonevaccari/cwl-eoap/docs/usage-scenarios.md

 * Describes the input parameters of the Application
 * Maps the input parameters to the command line tool(s) arguments

 Bob wants to run Alice’s application and scripts the application with different input parameters in his local machine.
-He uses two tools to script the execution: a container engine (e.g. Docker) and a CWL runner.
-The container image used is a controlled execution environment and it’s the same used by Alice to build and test the application.
+He uses two tools to script the execution: a container engine (e.g. Docker, podman) and a CWL runner.

+The container images used are a controlled execution environment and they're the same used by Alice to build and test the application.

 For Bob, the Application Package is a portable and executable document that: